 Pschyologist Carol Dweck’s book Mindset; The New Pschyology of Success was the origin of this whole growth mindset phenomena.
 It’s described as “simple but groundbreaking.”
 Isn’t that true about most really great things?
 It’s the simple things that hold the most possibility.
 Simple can be life changing.
 Whether it’s sports, school, work, or hobbies the possibilities are endless.

 I do not mean to say that having a growth mindset is as simple as having a positive outlook.
 They are not one and the same.
 But using positive affirmations like the ones below are a good start to growing kids with that growth mindset!

 We do what we think we can do….

 If I am “bad” at math I’m likely to shy away from challenges involving math.
-That might mean not taking a difficult math class in college or eliminiating the possibility of a math oriented career.
-(In my case it would mean deferring helping my freshman aged son with his geometry.
+That might mean not taking a difficult math class in college or eliminating the possibility of a math oriented career.
+(In my case it would mean deferring helping my sophomore aged son with his algebra 2.
 Because…math.)

 But if I’m not necessarily “bad’ at math I just haven’t learned certain concepts yet that is a whole different ball game.
 I may not know it yet, but I’ll get it.

 Our kids need affirmation from us, as parents and teachers, that we DO believe in them.
 Knowing that someone else sees potential and believes they can do the math, make the team, or achieve any crazy dream can be a game changer for a kid!

 This is something I tell my kids often.